ColinB19/BookRecommender/README.md

 # Book Recommender

 This repo contains all updates to my book recommender.
+If you want to run a quick recommendation.
+Be sure you have the goodbooks-10k dataset

 # Files